SAP-samples/teched2023-DA263/Exercises_Content/9_1_HC_HanaTables/3_DBX_HANATables.md

 To create a Row table, define the table type as ROW in the hdbtable artifact.

-**Note** : **Row tables are not recommended to use in production.** This exercise is for educational purpose to highlight the difference in memory consumption and performance between column and row store tables
+**Note** : **Row tables are not recommended to use in production.** This exercise is for educational purposes to highlight the difference in memory consumption and performance between column and row store tables

 6. Navigate to Business Application Studio.Select your project folder in the workspace and click F1 to open Command Palette or click View -> Command Palette